 New year, new answers.
-I’m Getting My Kids to Talk Beyond “I Don’t Know” Answers this year, with a little help from #TalkEarly.
+How I’m Getting My Kids to Talk Beyond “I Don’t Know” Answers this year, with a little help from #TalkEarly.
 This is a sponsored post.
 All opinions are my own.

-Getting My Kids to Talk Beyond “I Don’t Know” Answers with This Brilliant Response
+How to Get Kids to Talk Beyond “I Don’t Know” Answers with This Brilliant Response

 How was school today?

 What did you learn in class?

 Did you do anything that was fun or exciting?

 Sigh.
 Parenting isn’t always easy.
 And when my son started preschool, these were the answers I would receive every flipping day.
 He was always the shy kid, and every response required prying and prying and PRYING for something other than those 3 dreaded words.
 It took a long time to get him to open up about any part of his day – to earn his trust, be patient, and honestly listen to his words.